Edith Jiménez

-Edith Jiménez (1918–2004) was a distinguished Paraguayan plastic artist.
+Edith Jiménez (July 16, 1918 – August 5, 2004) was a Paraguayan plastic artist.

-She was born in Asunción in 1918, to Eulogio Jiménez and de Silvia González.

 Beginnings

+She was born in Asunción on July 16, 1918 to Eulogio Jiménez and de Silvia González.
 She began her painting studies with the teacher Jaime Bestard in 1943.
 This exponent of the painting in his country taught her the use of composition and colour which she will later use in her paintings.

-In 1952 she had her first individual painting exposition in the Agustin Barrios Gallery in the “Centro Cultural Paraguayo Americano”.
-A year later she was nominated the official representative in painting in the second Biennial in São Paulo and participated in the organized sample of the historic revolutionary group of Paraguayan plastic “Arte Nuevo” in Palma Street, in the centre of Asunción.
+In 1952 she had her first individual painting exposition in the Agustin Barrios Gallery in the "Centro Cultural Paraguayo Americano".
+A year later she was nominated the official representative in painting in the second Biennial in São Paulo and participated in the organized sample of the historic revolutionary group of Paraguayan plastic "Arte Nuevo" in Palma Street, in the centre of Asunción.

 She evolved with her artistic production and continued with the presentations of her works to the audience participating in numerous collective samples in Asunción, São Paulo, Buenos Aires, Caracas, Montevideo and in country sides of Paraguay.